Fiscal Policy & Monetary Policy

 The primary goal of fiscal policy is to support full employment.
-Where there is idle capacity such as Australians seeking work, Government spending will be directed toward utilizing that idle capacity, in an efficient manner.
+Where there is idle capacity such as Australians seeking work, Government spending should be directed toward utilizing and upgrading that idle capacity, in an efficient manner where practical.

 A secondary goal of fiscal policy is to seek both a private and public surplus in the long term, which will inevitably include moving from a trade deficit to a trade surplus.